DSD-DBS/capella-collab-manager/docs/docs/admin/installation.md

 the instance can scale up and is limited to 10 Kubernetes CPU cores and ~8GiB of memory.

-Each session requires a minimum of 0.4 Kubernetes CPU cores and 1.6Gi of memory.
-A session can scale up until it reaches 2 Kubernetes CPU cores and 6Gi of memory.
+The required resources for the sessions can be configured in the admin interface later on.
+However, for Eclipse based sessions we recommend a minimum of 0.4 Kubernetes CPU cores and 1.6Gi of memory.
+Those sessions can scale up until it reaches 2 Kubernetes CPU cores and 6Gi of memory.

 ## Step 3: Set up the Required Namespaces (Optional)